Braque Triptych: Exterior

-When the wings are closed across the central panel, the exterior reveals a memento mori or vanitas motif of a skull and cross with is decorated with Latin inscriptions.
+When the wings are closed across the central panel, the exterior reveals a memento mori or vanitas motif of a skull and cross which is decorated with Latin inscriptions.
 The outer left hand wing shows a yellow-brown skull leaning against a broken brick or stone fragment alongside the coat of arms of the Braque family – a sheaf of wheat – seen on the upper right portion of the panel.
 It has been suggested that the skull is a future state representation of the viewer.
+The left frame bears a saying in French uttered by the skull: "See, you who are so proud and avaricious, my body was once beautiful but now is food for worms.."
+This skull is intended as a "likeness" of the dead Jean Braque, whose coat-of-arms is shown above it, reminding viewers of their mortality.

 The panel is one of the earliest known examples of a skull used in a vanitas, while the broken brick, cross and inscriptions present imagery of death and decay typical of the genre.
 Brick in such works usually symbolise ruin, either of buildings or a dynasties, in this case given the inclusion of the Braque family crest, it can be assumed to serve as reminder to members of the latter.
 Other art historians believe that the skull may not have been symbolically relevant to the Braque family, as they were well-established as advisers and financiers to the House of Valois.
 Instead, the argue, it may represent Adam, or a piece of Golgotha.

 The right panel contains a cross with a Latin inscription based on Ecclesiasticus XLI: 1–2.
 The words read as o mors quam amara est memoria tua homini pacem habenti in substantiis suis. viro quieto et cuius viae directae sunt in omnibus et adhuc valenti accipere cibum (O death, how bitter is the remembrance of thee to a man that hath peace in his possessions!
 To a man that is at rest, and whose ways are prosperous in all things, and that is yet able to take meat!).